OWASP/www-project-wrongsecrets/tab_overview.md

 ## Overview

 The application can best be run in a Docker container as part of a K8s cluster.
-Some challenges are unique to specific public clouds (AWS only for now).
+Some challenges are unique to specific public clouds (AWS, GCP, and Azure only for now).
 More overview details will follow later.
 Consult the [GitHub repo readme](https://github.com/commjoen/wrongsecrets) for more information.